Why Agents

 Add one or more connectors (MCP servers), then select which tools are enabled.

 This is the core capability boundary for the agent.
 Connectors that require OAuth show a Connect button on the connector card or a guided setup dialog with per-connector status.
 Connecting creates a session grant that shares your OAuth credentials with the agent.
+When you start your first interactive chat with an agent, a delegation is also auto-granted so the agent can act on your behalf without a separate authorization step.

 Configure model + behavior